 Jacob Priddle, Queensland University of Technology

-To maximise the experience, a number of program extras including social events, specialist lectures and activities will complement the academic program to encourage opportunities for networking and collaboration.
+To maximise the experience, several program extras including social events, specialist lectures, participants talks and activities will complement the academic program to encourage networking and collaboration.

 AMSI Winter School provides a rare opportunity to engage with high achieving students and researchers, network with global experts, and open doors to prospective team members.

 Increase your profile and gain brand awareness in the mathematical sciences community while connecting with Australia’s future workforce.
 Speak to us about sponsorship opportunities – funding support is critical!